GeekAlexis/chess-robot/README.md

 # Smart-Chess-Robot
 Two Arduino boards are required for this project due to limited GPIO pins
-Arduino Mega (sensor readings and UART communication)
+Arduino Mega (sensor readings and main control)
-Arduino Uno (control motors)
+Arduino Uno (manage motors)
 Motors, seven segments displays and LCDs are controlled using I2C The Chess Helper app links the commandline Sjeng Chess Engine with Arduino Mega through serial UART
 Sjeng outputs computer moves and reports invalid moves made by a human player